Cookie Consent by Free Privacy Policy Generator

 There’s also a risk of stroke, especially if the arteries supplying the brain become inflamed.

-Many people with GCA experience sudden symptoms that can be misdiagnosed if not recognised early.
-The most common symptoms include:
+Many people with GCA experience sudden symptoms that can be easily misdiagnosed if not recognised early.
+The inflammation affects medium and large arteries, especially those around the head and eyes, which explains the distinctive pattern of pain and visual problems.

-• Fatigue, fever, or unexplained weight loss
+• Fatigue, fever, or unexplained weight loss — general symptoms caused by the body’s inflammatory response.

 Pro tip: If you’re over 50 and develop these symptoms, see a doctor immediately.